-Resources: PPT Part 1 - slides 7-10, "Like me" or "Not like me" worksheet
+Resources: PPT Part 1 - slides 7-10, 'Like me' or 'Not like me' worksheet

-- Explain that different jobs require different skills and knowledge.
-For example, someone who: - takes x-rays in hospital needs to be interested in technology - helps wash and dress patients needs to be cheerful and friendly - tests blood needs to be good at concentrating on detailed tasks - Children complete the worksheet.
-They describe themselves to the person next to them, giving reasons to explain why they made those choices. - Through a show of hands, find out how children marked the point, "Think I can do any job I want to in the future if I work for it."
+Explain that different jobs require different skills and knowledge.
+For example, someone who:

+- takes x-rays in hospital needs to be interested in technology - helps wash and dress patients needs to be cheerful and friendly - tests blood needs to be good at concentrating on detailed tasks

+Pupils complete the worksheet.
+They describe themselves to the person next to them, giving reasons to explain why they made those choices.

+Through a show of hands, find out how pupils marked the point, 'Think I can do any job I want to in the future if I work for it.'
 Discuss this point in more detail.

+Spot the stereotypes

-- I can't do that job: Did anyone put a cross against "Think I can do any job I want to in the future if I work for it"?
+I can't do that job: Did anyone put a cross against 'Think I can do any job I want to in the future if I work for it'?
 For example, are there any jobs they feel they can't do?
-What are their reasons for that? - Male or female characteristics: Challenge assumptions that suggest certain characteristics are exclusively male or female.
-For example, are there any characteristics the girls have unanimously rejected?
+What are their reasons for that?

+Male or female characteristics: